Skip to content

 internal communications agency

 First, you need to understand your audience.
-Grill them, study them, get inside their heads (in the nicest possible way, of course).
+Talk to people properly, watch how they work, understand the reality of their day to day.
 Do they work remotely, are they often on the road?
-What resources do they have, what routines do they follow?
+What resources do they have?
+What routines do they follow?
 And what’s their environment?
 Is it noisy?
 Is there a phone signal or reliable internet connection?
 Do they use tablets or desktops, phones or pens and paper?
 And how are their language skills?

-Put yourself in the shoes of an individual person – right down to the finer details of their job role.
-People working in mines at Anglo American don’t have pens or paper on site, for example.
+Take the team at Anglo American – the miners out on-site don’t exactly carry pens and paper around with them!
 They’re not going to complete a quick worksheet before they head into a mine or scribble on sticky notes to share their thoughts.
 Sounds obvious when we state it like that, doesn’t it?
 But often it’s not, until we do this kind of drilling-down.
-And it’s these details that make a critical difference in ensuring your comms are accessible and inclusive.
+Empathy is key to creating inclusive and accessible comms.

 1. Line up your line managers